AWS-Terraform-Projects/KeyCloak-EKS-Cluster/README.md

 > A Terraform project for provisioning a Keycloak EKS cluster on AWS.
 >
-> This project was created using a Terrform template repository Please see this [wiki page](https://github.com/AWS-Terraform-Projects/terraform-template/wiki) for detailed instructions on using use the template repository
+> This project was created using a Terrform template repository Please see the [wiki page](https://github.com/AWS-Terraform-Projects/terraform-eks-template/wiki) for detailed instructions on using use the template repository

 ### Installing and running this project